-In July of 1951 we flew to Washington again and In July of 1951 we flew to Washington again and did some more demonstrations for the United States Air Force and the Navy.
-At about this time there was enough interest on the part of several of the air lines that they were getting serious about writing orders for the Jetliner.
+In July of 1951 we flew to Washington again and did some more demonstrations for the United States Air Force and the Navy.

+At about this time, there was enough interest on the part of several of the air lines that they were getting serious about writing orders for the Jetliner.
 United Aircraft in Chicago, C.R.
 Smith, who was the president of American Airlines, Eddie Rickenbaker, for Eastern, and so on - these folk had all flown with me in the airplane as well as with Mike.
-Some had come to the point where they were ready to
+Some had come to the point where they were ready to sign a production order for the airplane.